School of Business

 LOGM 4270 - Global Supply Chain Management (3 Credits)

 This course analyzes logistics and supply chain management from a global perspective.
 It integrates practical and strategic elements that are key components of international logic systems.
 The concepts covered in the course are illustrated with a good range of international cases.
-Offered: Spring.

 Prerequisites: LOGM 3220